Develop a Project

 2: Validate Project Description

-Once a project is listed on the Project Pipeline, projects proponents develop a complete project description using the VCS template and have it validated by an approved validation/verification body (VVB).
+Once a project is listed on the Project Pipeline, project proponents develop a complete project description using the VCS template and have it validated by an approved validation/verification body (VVB).
 This process determines whether a project meets all VCS rules and requirements.
 The PD can be developed before, during or after project design and implementation.

 3: Verify Emission Reductions

-When a project starts, projects proponents monitor and measure GHG emission reductions or removals.
+When a project starts, project proponents monitor and measure GHG emission reductions or removals.
 All information for a given monitoring period, including calculations of GHG benefits, is documented in a monitoring report, using the VCS template.
 The monitoring report must be verified by an approved VVB.

 4: Register Project & Issue VCUs